Risk-Averse Receding Horizon Motion Planning for Obstacle Avoidance using Coherent Risk Measures: Conclusions

 \section{Conclusions}

 ~ This work proposed a risk-aware framework for motion planning with obstacle avoidance using MPC.
-We provided reformulations of the risk constraint and the cost to get a tractable, convex, mixed-integer optimization.
+We provided reformulations of the risk constraint and the cost to obtain a tractable, convex, mixed-integer optimization.
 We also provided guarantees on the recursive feasibility and the finite-time task completion of the MPC.
 Coherent risk measures make the system distributionally robust to disturbances and this provides stronger guarantees on system safety compared to expectation-based MPC (or stochastic MPC).
 This risk-aware formulation is a generalization of stochastic MPC and robust MPC into one framework through the adjustment of the risk-level $\alpha$.
+We showed through numerical experiments that our framework can provide a tractable solution to the exact obstacle avoidance problem while stochastic MPC methods need sampling techniques to be able to provide a tractable solution with approximate obstacle avoidance.
+The comparison between our method and SMPC for a simple 2D system showed better obstacle avoidance with solve times comparable to sampling-based SMPC.

 There are several ways in which this formulation can be improved.
 As seen in the numerical results, the time taken for each MPC optimization, is a few seconds.
 This does not allow for real-time application of the MPC.
 The MPC can be sped-up by removing (or reducing the number of) the mixed-integer constraints.
 For the obstacle avoidance constraint, one can find half-space approximations of the obstacle~\cite{wei2022moving,nair2021stochastic}.
 The formulation also accounts for only discrete probability distributions.
 An extension to continuous distributions will require approximation methods like Sample Average Approximation~\cite{kim2015guide}.
 Furthermore, coherent risk measures provide distributional robusteness in the expectation of the cost.
 A natural extension is to incorporate distributionally robust chance constraints in the MPC~\cite{dixit2022distributionally}.
 Lastly, this work is limited to linear, discrete-time systems.
 Future work involves accounting for nonlinear dynamics and providing continuous-time safety guarantees in a risk-aware manner~\cite{jasour2021convex}.